nevzorthe2/klipta-site/README.md

 2. Click **"Import Project"** and upload this folder or connect via GitHub.
 3. Select **Framework: Vite**.
 4. Click **Deploy**.
 Done!

+## 📦 Local development

+1. Install dependencies with `npm install`.
+2. Run the development server using `npm run dev`.
+3. Build for production with `npm run build`.